spreadshare/runner/SpreadShare/ZeroMQ/PROTOCOL.md

 ---

 ## Status updates
 These commands may be used to gather information about the current configuration of the bot.
+These commands have no arguments and no failure states.
+They can be run in any context and in all states of the bot.

 ##### Command: Get current trading pairs
 Command: `command_check_tradingpairs`

-Arguments: None

-Failure states: None

 Example output: `[bnbbtc, ethbtc]`